signalogic/SigSRF_SDK/pktlib_readme.md

   * pcap_pkt_hdr, if supplied, should point to a [pcap packet record struct](#user-content-pcaprechdrtstruct) containing packet record info, including arrival timestamp.
 NULL indicates not supplied
   * p_eth_hdr, if supplied, should point to an ethhdr struct (as defined in netinet/if_ether.h Linux header file).
 NULL indicates not supplied
   * pcap_file_hdr, if supplied, should point to a [pcap file header struct](#user-content-pcaphdrtstruct) containing pcap file header information such as link layer type.
 NULL indicates not supplied

+On success data pkt_buf_len bytes of data contained in in pkt_buf has been written to the pcap file specified by fp_pcap.

 <ins>Return Value</ins>